 India is a beautiful land layered with several aspects right from religious beliefs to some of the most prominent architectural wonders.
 Thus, truly, a visit to India can be one enchanting travel experience for anyone.
 Taking a cue from the beliefs and spirituality, it is also and perhaps the only place which introduced a whole string of yogis and saints from Rama Krishna Paramhansa, Swami Vivekananda to Paramhansa Yogananda to the whole world.

-If you consider yourself a devotee by heart then, India is no less than a colorful fest full of various festivals that lets you witness the glorious heritage of India and at the same time seek your own truth.
-One such prominent fair and festivals in India, that is second to Kumbh Mela in terms of popularity is the Ganga Sagar Mela held in Sagardwip, West Bengal.
+If you consider yourself a devotee by heart then, India is no less than a colorful fest, full of various festivals that lets you witness the glorious heritage of India and at the same time seek your own truth.
+One such prominent fair and festival in India, that is second to Kumbh Mela in terms of popularity, is the Ganga Sagar Mela held in Sagardwip, West Bengal.